mrkaleArduinoLib/gbj_appbase/README.md

 #### Description
 The method sets a new period of the internal timer in milliseconds.
+The overloaded method sets a new period of the internal timer in milliseconds input either in milliseconds or in seconds.
+* The numerical argument is considered in milliseconds.
+* The textual argument is considered in seconds.
+It is useful with conjunction with a project data hub, which data has always string data type.

 #### Syntax
     virtual void setPeriod(unsigned long period)
+    virtual void setPeriod(String periodSec)

 #### Parameters
-* **period**: Duration of a repeating interval of the internal timers in milliseconds.
+* **period**: Duration of a repeating interval of the internal timer in milliseconds declared as integer.
   * *Valid values*: 0 ~ 2^32 - 1
+  * *Default value*: none

+* **periodSec**: Duration of a repeating interval of the internal timer in seconds declared as string.
+  * *Valid values*: String
   * *Default value*: none

 #### Returns